Konamiman/NestorBugs/README.md

 # What is this?

 NestorBugs is a very simple web based bug tracking system for solo developers: it supports one single site administrator and an unlimited number of contributors.
-Contributors can publish bugs, administrators can edit them and change their state.
+Contributors can publish bugs, the administrator can edit them and change their state.

 It is built in ASP.NET MVC and uses [OpenId](http://openid.net) for user authentication.
-Ir uses [Elmah](https://code.google.com/p/elmah) for logging its own errors.
+It uses [Elmah](https://code.google.com/p/elmah) for logging its own errors.

 This is an old project (2011) that was originally hosted in [CodePlex](https://www.codeplex.com); you can read the original readme file (explaining the motivation for starting the project) at the end of this one.
 If I had to start this project from scratch today, I would have done things differently.
 For example I would have used [Dapper](https://github.com/StackExchange/dapper-dot-net) instead of Entity Framework, and I would have used [Bootstrap](http://getbootstrap.com/) or a similar framework for the user interface.